 Manage Google Talk with Group Policy video transcript

-Hi, this is Jeremy Moskowitz, Group Policy MVP and founder of PolicyPak Software.
+Hi, this is Jeremy Moskowitz, former Group Policy MVP and founder of PolicyPak Software.
 In this video, we’re going to learn how to use PolicyPak to manage Google Talk.

 I’ve already got Google Talk installed on my computer, and I’m just a regular user here.

 As you can see, I’m logged on as a guy called “eastsalesuser4.”
 If we open up the application here from the Start Menu and look at our configuration options we find a number of settings to choose from.